anyei/SFDC-ATARC/README.md

 * Setup a record in ATARC Global Setting custom setting.
 * Add a record to the custom metadata type ATARC Process Setting with the appropriate values to make sure the class is picked up by the engine, actually this is how the engine knows what class implementation to use in a specific object/event combination.

-But, please read the <a href="https://github.com/anyei/SFDC-ATARC/wiki/ATARC-Phylosophy-(ATARC-BIBLE)">ATARC BIBLE</a> so that you get the phylosophy of the framework.
-Including the best practices, suggestions and considerations when using ATARC. https://github.com/anyei/SFDC-ATARC/wiki/ATARC-Phylosophy-(ATARC-BIBLE)
+But, please visite http://atarc.io so that you get the phylosophy of the framework.
+Including the best practices, suggestions and considerations when using ATARC. http://atarc.io/Reference

 ## Setup a record in ATARC Global Setting